Yarrangobilly area in Kosciuszko National Park

 - Meeting point

-- Meet at Jillabenan Cave carpark, on the Cave Tour Loop Road, around 1km from the visitor centre.
+- Leave your vehicle at Jillabenan Cave carpark on Cave Tour Loop Road, around 1km from the visitor centre.
 Then follow signs to the guide meeting point.

 - What to